Vikenes/FYS4150/project5/README.md

 |4. |Single-slit        | SS        | 1                 | 0.004                 | 0.20              |
 |5. |Triple-slit        | TS        | 3                 | 0.004                 | 0.20              |

-==**Important**==: Due to the large sizes of the binary files resulting from the simulations, none of them is present in the repository.
+<mark>**Important**</mark>: Due to the large sizes of the binary files resulting from the simulations, none of them is present in the repository.
 However, by running the code as explained above, the raw data is saved as `output/binfiles/XX_arma_cube.bin`.

 The figures we have produced are available in `output/plots/temp/` as `.png`-files and in `output/plots/pdf/` as `.pdf`-files.